nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from step 2.

 * 3a.
-TutorAid detects an error in the command to add a todo list. (e.g. wrong format, missing arguments, invalid indices)
+TutorAid detects an error in the command to add a to-do list. (e.g. wrong format, missing arguments, invalid indices)
     * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 3a2.
 User re-enters the command, along with the necessary arguments.